 - When production began on the Spin-Off Pinky and the Brain, production was already under way on segments for Animaniacs starring the two lab mice.
 Those were collected as anthology episodes, along with a few classic segments from previous seasons of Animaniacs.
 Most of the show proper followed a full-length half-hour format.

 - Freakazoid! - Did about half its episodes in AA form, and the rest as full-length episodes.

 - Histeria! - Sketches revolved around the historical lesson du jour.

-- House of Mouse does this with a Framing Story.
-Before that, it was known as Mickey Mouseworks, which was a straight-up anthology.
+- House of Mouse does this with a Framing Device.
+Before that, it was known as Mickey Mouse Works, which was a straight-up anthology.

 - Disney previously did Raw Toonage, with the series Marsupilami, Bonkers and Totally Tasteless Videos (the last one, completely random shorts) and a wraparound (which starred guests such as Scrooge McDuck and Sebastian.

-- Cartoon Network is in the process of developing a show called "Cartoonistute" created by Craig McCraken and Rob Renzetti that fits this format.
+- Cartoon Network had a show called "Cartoonistute", created by Craig McCracken and Rob Renzetti, that fit this format.